ITbanjo/flashcard-o-matic/README.md

 # Flashcard-O-Matic App

-Flashcard-O-Matic is an app that enables users to create, edit, and delete decks of two-sided flashcards.
+Flashcard-O-Matic is an app created with ReactJS, that enables users to create, edit, and delete decks of two-sided flashcards.
 Within decks, individual flashcards can be added, removed, and edited.
 Finally, users may study the flashcards by using the "study" screen.

 ## Screenshots